Square360/s360-drupal-scss-addon/README.md

 # Storybook Addon Drupal SCSS Theming
-Storybook addon to show themes and use ecosystem for global theme value.
+Storybook addon to show themes and use cohesive ecosystem for global theme value.

 ## Installation